Ngāti Kuia: First Encounters

-Ngāti Kuia ancestors including Kahura and Rōnaki met Captain Cook at Meretoto in Tōtaranui (Queen Charlotte Sound) trading local resources such as timber and furs for seeds, textiles and livestock which were quickly adapted and then resupplied back to Cook's crew on later visits.
+Ngāti Kuia ancestors, including Kahura and Rōnaki, met Captain Cook at Meretoto in Tōtaranui (Queen Charlotte Sound), trading local resources such as timber and furs for seeds, textiles, and livestock, which were quickly adapted and then resupplied back to Cook's crew on later visits.

-Ngāti Kuia whānau supplied food and goods for the settlement of Nelson when it was being established and at the time of early land prospectors arriving, had the largest kūmara fields in the South Island on the Waimeha Plains.
+Ngāti Kuia whānau supplied food and goods for the settlement of Nelson when it was being established, and at the time of early land prospectors arriving, had the largest kūmara fields in the South Island on the Waimeha Plains.
 They encouraged settlement in Te Hoiere (Pelorus) in a Deed of Sale with the Crown in 1856, and left their pā at Motuweka so the town of Havelock could be built there.

 Ngāti Kuia Today

 As descendants of Matua Hautere, Ngāti Kuia has continued to survive through the ages and the turbulent times of natural and man-made disasters.
-This shows a huge amount of resilience, adaptability, strength and an ability to find harmony with others.
+This shows a huge amount of resilience, adaptability, strength, and an ability to find harmony with others.
 The descendants of Matua Hautere continue to live in Te Tauihu today and around the world.

-In 2010, a Deed of Settlement was signed by the iwi of Te Tauihu which became law in 2014.
-This acknowledged and listed the wrongdoing by the Crown that meant a loss of language, land and cultural identity for iwi through unfair laws and legislations which meant that Ngāti Kuia ancestors had suffered immeasurably.
+In 2010, a Deed of Settlement was signed by the iwi of Te Tauihu, which became law in 2014.
+This acknowledged and listed the wrongdoing by the Crown that meant a loss of language, land, and cultural identity for iwi through unfair laws and legislation, which meant that Ngāti Kuia ancestors had suffered immeasurably.

 As part of this deed of Settlement and compensation process, their negotiators acquired land and assets as well as cash.
 Some of the land acquired through cultural redress and settlement purchases were schools across the region that held cultural significance to the iwi.

 The affairs and assets of the iwi are managed by Te Rūnanga o Ngāti Kuia Trust.
-Ngāti Kuia are associated with Te Hora (Canvastown), Whakatū (Nelson) and Omaka (Blenheim) marae.
+Ngāti Kuia are associated with Te Hora (Canvastown), Whakatū (Nelson), and Omaka (Blenheim) marae.

 Ngāti Kuia have keen interests in managing assets for future generations.

-Priority areas include Te Taiao, Ngāti Kuiatanga, Pūtea and Te Tangata.
-The values of manaakitanga, kotahitanga, whakatipuranga, whanaungatanga that Ngāti Kuia tīpuna lived by, are still important today.
+Priority areas include Te Taiao, Ngāti Kuiatanga, Pūtea, and Te Tangata.
+The values of manaakitanga, kotahitanga, whakatipuranga, and whanaungatanga that Ngāti Kuia tīpuna lived by are still important today.